Frequently Asked Questions (FAQ)

 - This program is a registered and approved program by the Certified Financial Planner Board of Standards, Inc. which owns the marks CFP®, CERTIFIED FINANCIAL PLANNERTM, and CFP (with flame logo)®, which it awards to individuals who successfully complete initial and ongoing certification requirements

 - The Commonwealth of Pennsylvania Insurance Department to award continuing education insurance credits in accordance with the guidelines set forth by the Continuing Education Program.
 (There are fees for this.)

-- GI Bill or VA education benefits and for CareerLink funding; please contact your VA or CareerLink office for more information about this opportunity.
+- GI Bill or VA education benefits; please contact us for more information about this opportunity.

 What are my professional and job prospects?

 Gainful Employment Information